One Call Away (Charlie Puth song): Background

 According to Puth, the song came about during a songwriting camp that his record label set up.
 Puth was paired with a team and they failed to come up with a song in a week, disappointing the label, until DJ Frank E, who had previously worked with Puth on "See You Again", introduced him to "One Call Away" as a song idea.
 Puth stated that he "absolutely" needed to sing the song, despite having not written the chorus, and that he wrote the song's bridge in addition to "a couple of lines".

-Charlie told iHeart: ‘One Call Away’ is about anybody who is in love with somebody, and doesn’t get to see that person every single day.
-That’s the e-cards that people used to send to you over email.
+Puth told iHeart: ‘One Call Away’ is about anybody who is in love with somebody, and doesn't get to see that person every single day.
+That's the e-cards that people used to send to you over email.
 I feel like people use them more as memes now.
 Well, this is your musical meme for not seeing a person that you love so dearly for a really, really long time.

 Chart performance

 In the United States, "One Call Away" debuted at number 89, in the week ending December 19, 2015.
 In the UK, the song debuted at number 73, in the week ending December 3, 2015.
-The song was certified double Platinum by the RIAA on July 28, 2016.
+The song was certified double Platinum by the RIAA on July 28, 2016, and 4× Platinum on March 19, 2019.
 As of July 2017, the song has sold 1,575,000 copies domestically.

 In New Zealand, the song debuted at number 39, in the week ending October 12, 2015; the next week, it jumped from 39 to 9, becoming his third hit top ten in New Zealand.
 It reached its peak, number 3, the following week.